oovaa/ccmdr/README.md

 ## Configuration

 Before using the CLI tool, make sure to configure the necessary settings by uploading the `COHERE_API_KEY` to your environment.
 You can do this manually or pass it to the install script as mentioned in the Installation section.

----

-This format should be easy to copy and paste as a single block.